AdobeDocs/workfront.en/help/quicksilver/workfront-goals/results-and-activities/add-activities-to-goals.md

    1. If you selected **Project**:

-      1. &nbsp;Click the **Connect projects** field.
+      1. Click the **Connect projects** field.

          Existing projects that you have access to View display in the Connect projects list.
 Projects that are in a status of Dead do not display in the list.

-      1. &nbsp;Click the name of a project to add it as an activity to the goal.
+      1. Click the name of a project to add it as an activity to the goal.
 You can select several projects at one time.

          Workfront uses the project percent complete of all the attached projects to calculate the progress of the goal.